Looking for the best places to visit in North Island New Zealand? You’ve landed in the right place!

 Rotorua is also home to a number of Maori cultural experiences, including traditional performances and hangi.

-There are plenty of activities to do in Rotorua, whether it be visiting the hot springs, riding the luge or ziplining through the forest.
+There are plenty of things to do in Rotorua, whether it be visiting the hot springs, riding the luge or ziplining through the forest.

 The luge is a must-do when in Rotorua.
 It’s basically a toboggan ride down a hill, and it’s great fun.
 You can race your friends or family down the track, and it’s a great way to see the city from up high.